Sy Andrew's Street Baptist Church

 Further information is on the church web site:

-In the meantime however, in 1721 a portion of the congregation had broken away and started a Baptist congregation, using as a meeting house a stable and granary in a place called the Stoneyard, the current site of St Andrew’s, next to the Spinning House.
+As a result In 1721 the portion of the congregation supporting Mr Davis broke away and started a Baptist congregation, using as a meeting house a stable and granary in a place called the Stoneyard, the current site of St Andrew’s, next to the Spinning House.